JereKuusela/valheim-dev/publish/README.md

 Note: After removing this mod, these binds very likely stop working or lead to unexpected behavior.
 Recommended to clear all binds with the `resetbinds` command.

+### Debug flying

+The same system also works for rebinding the debug flying.
+For example:

+- `devconfig fly_down_key space,leftcontrol`: Changes to fly down when both left control and space are pressed.
+- `devconfig fly_up_key space,-leftcontrol`:  Changes to fly up when space is pressed while left control isn't.

 ## Command aliasing

 New commands can be created to shorten command names or to set parameter values.